Upper Leg Workout to Help Tone Your Thighs

 Before this all kicks off, it's important to note something.
 Toning is all about burning fat and building muscle.
 Generally speaking, anyway.
-Now, this workout and the exercises in it will help you build up leg muscle and burn fat, but we need to state: targeted fat loss is a myth.
+This workout and the exercises in it will help you build up leg muscle and burn fat, but we need to state that targeted fat loss is a myth.
 You’ll burn fat from everywhere, not just your legs.
 The muscle growth will be in your legs, but that fat burn is everywhere.
 Keep that in mind.

 So, there are seven exercises involved in your upper leg/thigh workout.
-They start with aerobic exercises to help burn fat most efficiently while still using large leg movements to help build a little muscle too.
+They start with aerobic exercises to help burn fat most efficiently while still using large leg movements to help build a little muscle.

-From there, they go to more extensive upper leg or thigh exercises.
-That will help to build muscle definition more, but still burn fat in the process.
+From there, they go to a more extensive upper leg or thigh exercises.
+That will help to build muscle definition more but still burn fat in the process.
 The combination of all of them is what will get the best results for your legs in the least time, so they're all worth doing.
-Make sure you stretch well before you start though!
+Make sure you stretch well before you start, though!

 Although mountain climbers are an ab exercise predominantly, they're still good cardio and great for a thigh toning workout.
 As you move faster and faster, more cardio is involved, so get to a good pace.
 Bring those knees right up to your chest to get the best quad and hamstring activation.
 Your whole body is involved, so make the most of your upper leg workout!

-Will finish off with running on the spot.
-Again, it’s an awesome full body aerobic exercise, but it’ll do wonders for your upper legs and thighs too with the explosive plyometric movement of bringing your knees right up.
+You will finish off with running on the spot.
+Again, it’s an awesome full-body aerobic exercise, but it’ll do wonders for your upper legs and thighs, too, with the explosive plyometric movement of bringing your knees right up.

 Upper Leg Strength Exercises